Justin Richards (footballer): Club career

 Under the stewardship of Gary Rowett, Richards slipped behind Calvin Zola, Matt Paterson, and Billy Kee in a largely single-striker system in 2012–13.
 He returned to Chris Wilder's Oxford United on loan for a second time in January 2013; he was signed to provide cover for the suspended James Constable.
-He played three games for Oxford, and was released from his contract at the Pirelli Stadium by Rowett at the end of the month.
+He played three games for Oxford.
+Rowett released him from his contract at the Pirelli Stadium at the end of the month.
 He signed for Oxford on a deal until the end of the 2012–13 season on deadline day, 1 February 2013.
 However, after less than two weeks he was ruled out of action for the rest of the season after picking up a knee injury.
 He was one of 12 players released by manager Chris Wilder in May 2013.

 In June 2013, Richards signed a contract with Tamworth to play for them in the Conference Premier for the forthcoming season; manager Dale Belford stated that securing his services was a "massive coup" for the "Lambs".
 He scored only one goal in 18 league appearances throughout the 2013–14 season, as the "Lambs" suffered relegation.

 Neil Tooth, manager of Northern Premier League Division One South side Sutton Coldfield Town, signed Richards in July 2014.
 He finished as the "Royals" top-scorer in the 2014–15 season with 23 goals, helping the club to win promotion after beating Leek Town in the play-off final.

 He moved on to Northern Premier League Premier Division rivals Stourbridge in September 2015.
 The club finished in sixth place in 2015–16, and qualified for the play-offs with a third-place finish in 2016–17 before losing 1–0 to Spennymoor Town in the play-off final.
 He rejoined Sutton Coldfield Town in December 2017.
 Town were relegated after they finished bottom of the Northern Premier League Premier Division at the end of the 2017–18 season.
-He went on to join Hednesford Town, but left the club after less than a month after it was confirmed they would not be placed in the Southern League Premier Division Central the following season.
+He went on to join Hednesford Town but left the club less than a month after it was confirmed they would not be placed in the Southern League Premier Division Central the following season.
 On 20 July 2018, he joined Rushall Olympic in the Southern League Premier Division Central.
 The "Pics" finished the 2018–19 season in eighth-place, with Richards scoring one goal in 12 games.

 International career

-His success at Woking saw him earn a call-up to the England C team in May 2006.
+His success at Woking earned him a call-up to the England C team in May 2006.
 He scored in his only game, a 1–1 draw with Wales in the Four Nations Tournament at Priory Lane.
 His career as a semi-international was quickly ended once he joined Football League club Peterborough United later that year.